bloxstreet/support/staff information/store jobs.md

 **Step 4:** Click or touch the empty product notification.
 Your box should be unequipped.

 **Step 5:** The item will automatically restock once you click the shelf.

+### Supervision
+{:.text-blue-000}

+Supervision is the process where Store Director+ oversee the store to ensure all operations are smooth.

+* Only **Store Director+** can supervise
+* Store Directors, Executive Assistants, and Store Executives should be overseeing all store departments and answering any questions that guests and staff members might have